Celebratory gunfire

 Celebratory gunfire is the shooting of a firearm into the air in celebration.
-Notable incidents have occurred throughout the world, even in countries where the practice is illegal.
+Notable incidents have occurred worldwide, even in countries where the practice is illegal.

-Common occasions for celebratory gunfire include New Year's Day as well as religious holidays.
+Common occasions for celebratory gunfire include New Year's Day and religious holidays.
 The practice sometimes results in random death and injury from stray bullets.
 Property damage is another result of celebratory gunfire; shattered windows and damaged roofs are sometimes found after such celebrations.